Applied Animal Science Program

 Dr. Drew Conroy

 I have done research on lameness in intensively raised dairy cattle, animal traction in Africa and the United States, as well as land use change and pastoralism in East Africa.
-I mentored numerous undergraduate students studying in Africa and also students doing research at the University of New Hampshire's Fairchild Teaching and Research Center, as well as the new organic dairy farm.
+I mentored numerous undergraduate students studying in Africa and also students doing research at the University of New Hampshire's Fairchild Teaching and Research Center, as well as the UNH organic dairy farm.

 As one of the foremost authorities on draft oxen in the United States, I have written 3 books, over 100 articles, produced educational videos and conducted workshops on the subject of ox training, yoking and using oxen in both historic and contemporary settings.
 I have also served as consultant to the movie industry and been an animal wrangler for films such as "The Crucible" and "In Search of the Oregon Trail".

 Finally, I have worked with the cooperative extension on a variety of issues and have conducted extension training in forage crops, livestock and dairy cattle management, youth development and animal traction.
 I have worked with extension agents and farmers in Europe, Asia, Africa and North America.

 Drew's Teaching Specialties: